|LabVIEW 2015 Help|

 Build malleable VIs to perform the same operation on any acceptable data type instead of saving a separate copy of the VI for each data type.
-Malleable VIs are useful if an operation can be implemented in the same way for different data types.
-If the operation must be implemented differently across data types or if you want to predefine the acceptable data types, build a polymorphic VI instead.
+Malleable VIs are useful if an operation can be implemented in similar ways for different data types without significant customization for a specific data type.
+If the operation must be implemented differently across data types or if the sets of terminals differ across data types, build a polymorphic VI instead.

 You can create a malleable VI in the following ways: